uc-cdis/gen3.org/content/resources/user/access-data.md

 ![Facets](Gen3_facets.png)

-> __NOTE:__ The properties used for filtering data are configurable and are chosen in collaboration with data commons sponsors, contributors and analysts.
+> __NOTE:__ The properties used for filtering data are configurable and are chosen in collaboration with data commons sponsors, contributors, and analysts.
 Contact the data commons support team with suggestions for a new property to be added as a filter.

 <!--
 Custom filters can also be added by clicking on the "add a custom filter" button.
 Begin typing the property you would like to add as a custom filter and then select it.
 You can then enter the values of that property to filter data on.